 6. Move your body.

 Adequate amounts of exercise not only help reduce stress, but also increases circulation and can boost your immune system.
-Carve-out time, grab a friend, and try out that new spin or yoga class.
-(Unmotivated to get moving?
+Carve out time, grab a friend, and try out that new spin or yoga class.
+(Need motivation to get moving?
 Click here!)

 7. Nourish your soul.

-Nourishing your body with nutritious food is essential for staving off infections, but so is nourishing your soul.
+Nourishing your body with nutritious food is essential for staving infections, but so is nourishing your soul.
 That whole mind-body-soul connection is a real deal; when you’re stressed out, your immunity levels take a pounding.
-A rough season in marriage, a demanding job, a sick family member, are among thousands of other stressors that can tax your body’s defense system often long before you recognize their effect.
+A rough season in marriage, a demanding job, or a sick family member are among thousands of other stressors that can tax your body’s defense system—oftentimes long before you recognize their effect.
 Give yourself the gift of a soul reset by taking inventory of the people, habits, and situations in your life that are adding tension.
-Journal, talk with a trusted friend or professional counselor, and allow freedom to reflect and process through the areas of life that are impacting you, both mentally and emotionally.
+Journal, talk with a trusted friend or professional counselor, and allow freedom to reflect and process through the areas of life that are impacting you both mentally and emotionally.
 Give yourself heaps of grace as you seek to make changes that will benefit you on all fronts.